Authors: Dr. Jean-Paul Rodrigue and Dr. Theo Notteboom

 From its modest origins as Egyptian coastal and river sailships around 3,200 BCE, maritime transportation has always been the dominant support of global trade.
 By 1,200 BCE, Egyptian ships traded as far as Sumatra, representing one of the longest maritime routes of that time.
 By the 10th century, Chinese merchants frequented the South China Sea and the Indian Ocean, establishing regional trade networks.
-In the early 15th century, Admiral Zheng He led a large fleet of more than 300 vessels manned by a crew of 28,000 to conduct seven major expeditions, one which reached the East African coast.
-However, China’s attempt to assert a regional maritime dominance was short-lived.
+During the same period, maritime trade routes between the Middle East and Asia were established, mainly under the control of Arab merchants.
+In the early 15th century, Admiral Zheng He led a large Chinese fleet of more than 300 vessels manned by a crew of 28,000 to conduct seven major expeditions, one of which reached the East African coast.
+However, China’s attempt to assert regional maritime dominance was short-lived.
 Such expeditions were not permitted to continue mainly because China perceived itself as a continental power with maritime trade of limited interest.

-However, for other nations, the projection of maritime power became of strategic interest.
-European colonial powers, mainly Spain, Portugal, England, the Netherlands, and France, were the first to establish a dependable global maritime trade network from the 16th century.
+However, for other nations, the projection of maritime power became of strategic interest of vital economic importance.
+European colonial powers, mainly Spain, Portugal, England, the Netherlands, and France, were the first to establish a dependable global maritime trade network in the 16th century.
 Most maritime shipping activities focused around the Mediterranean, the northern Indian Ocean, Pacific Asia, and the North Atlantic, including the Caribbean.
 Thus, access to trade commodities remains historically and contemporarily the main driver in the setting of maritime networks.

-With the development of the steam engine in the mid 19th century, trade networks expanded considerably as ships were no longer subject to dominant wind patterns.
-Accordingly and in conjunction with the opening of the Suez Canal, the second half of the 19th century saw an intensification of maritime trade to and across the Pacific.
+With the development of the steam engine in the mid-19th century, trade networks expanded considerably as ships were no longer subject to dominant wind patterns.
+Accordingly, and in conjunction with the opening of the Suez Canal, the second half of the 19th century saw an intensification of maritime trade to and across the Pacific.
 In the 20th century, maritime transport grew exponentially as changes in international trade, and seaborne trade became interrelated.
-Maritime transportation, like all transportation, is a derived demand that exists to support trade relations.
-These trade relations are also influenced by the existing maritime shipping capacity and the changes in the composition of maritime shipping services.
+Maritime transportation, like all transportation, is a derived demand that exists to support trade relations, which are influenced by the existing maritime shipping capacity and the changes in the composition of maritime shipping services.
 There is thus a level of reciprocity between trade and maritime shipping capabilities.
-As of 2008, seaborne trade accounted for 89.6% of global trade in terms of volume and 70.1% in terms of value.
+As of 2018, seaborne trade accounted for 80% of global trade in terms of volume and 70% in terms of value.
 Maritime shipping is one of the most globalized industries in terms of ownership and operations.

 Maritime transportation, like land and air modes, operates on its own space, which is concomitantly geographical by its physical attributes, strategic by its control, and commercial by its usage.
 While geographical considerations tend to be constant in time (except for the seasonality of weather patterns), strategic and especially commercial considerations are much more dynamic.
 The physiography of maritime transportation is composed of two major elements, which are rivers and oceans.
 Although they are connected, each represents a specific domain of maritime circulation.
 The notion of maritime transportation rests on the existence of regular itineraries, better known as maritime routes.